 National Picnic Day is coming up, so we decided to go and have a real Florida picnic in preparation to blog about this blessed event.
-We had seen an old fashioned hoedown near Bartow – and had planned to attend it.
+We had seen an old fashioned hoedown advertised near Bartow – and had planned to attend that even.

 However, after hours of searching (it seems our satellite and computer-aided guidance systems cannot find Homeland), we decided to hang it up and head back to the house.